-3.1 Lightcurve-only modelling
+3.1 Light-curve-only modelling

-The majority of observational data for PN9 are in the form of optical lightcurves.
-As modelling with radar data is an iterative and computationally intensive process, and fitting procedures are highly sensitive to input parameters, it was more efficient to first perform a lightcurve-only analysis of PN9.
-This can allow the use of predetermined constraints on rotation period, pole orientation and shape, which greatly improves efficiency when later modelling the object with a combination of lightcurve and radar data.
+The majority of observational data for PN9 are in the form of optical light curves.
+As modelling with radar data is an iterative and computationally intensive process, and fitting procedures are highly sensitive to input parameters, it was more efficient to first perform a light curve-only analysis of PN9.
+This can allow the use of pre-determined constraints on rotation period, pole orientation, and shape, which greatly improves efficiency when later modelling the object with a combination of light curve and radar data.

-The lightcurve-only modelling includes observations marked in Table 1.
-Lightcurves that were not included were unsuitable due to poor temporal resolution, gaps in rotational coverage or low SNR.
+The light curve-only modelling includes observations marked in Table 1.
+Light curves that were not included were unsuitable due to poor temporal resolution, gaps in rotational coverage or low SNR.

-A search for PN9's sidereal rotation period was conducted between 2.500 and 2.570 h, a range based on the previously reported synodic periods (Galeev et al. 2007; Belskaya et al. 2009; Warner 2016), using the convex inversion routines described by Kaasalainen & Torppa (2001) and Kaasalainen et al. (2001).
+A search for PN9's sidereal rotation period was conducted between 2.500 and 2.570 h, a range based on the previously reported synodic periods (Galeev et al. 2007; Belskaya et al. 2009; Warner 2016), using the convex inversion routines described by Kaasalainen & Torppa (2001) and Kaasalainen, Torppa & Muinonen (2001).
 For each iteration over the period scan range, a shape model was generated for six random and unique rotational poles.
-Each shape model was then optimised to best fit the lightcurve data across the period range.
-The results of this scan, shown in Figure 2, identify a best-fit rotation period of $2.532 \pm 0.008$ h.
+Each shape model was then optimized to best fit the light-curve data across the period range.
+The results of this scan, shown in Fig. 2, identify a best-fitting rotation period of 2.532 ± 0.008 h.